cai-fuqiang/kernel_test/dirty_throttle_pct_test/README.md

 =========================
 ```

-Based on the tests above, it seems that using the last method can achieve
+Based on the tests above, it seems that using the third method can achieve
 relatively high precision.

 In cases where the dirty page rate is not that high, the third method can also